Nick Fury: Agent of S.H.I.E.L.D. (film): Production

+Shooting for the project occurred between May and June 1997 in Vancouver, British Columbia, Canada.

 Reception

 Reception to the film was largely negative, with praises for its performances such as that of David Hasselhoff, but criticism for lack of execution and dialogue.
 In 2016 Neil Calloway called it a "schlocky throwaway TV movie" with "some fantastically tongue in cheek quoteable lines...but in all honesty the film has dated like only a bad TV movie shot in Vancouver in the late 1990s could".
 ScreenRant later described the film as having "mostly disappeared without a trace with mediocre reviews", and Looper included it on its list of the ten worst Marvel movies.
 The Encyclopedia of Superheroes on Film and Television found that "the production was hampered by weak, two-dimensional performances that bordered on hysteria and camp", and that Hasselhoff "just did not have the gravitas to pull off the role".
 Den of Geek described it as "a time filler that doesn't stray too far from Marvel's established SHIELD characters but didn't do anything terribly compelling with them either", concluding that it was "a one night wonder that wasn't very wondrous".

-The initial television broadcast of the episode came in fourth in the Nielsen ratings for that time slot, behind reruns on various other networks.
+The initial television broadcast of the film came in fourth in the Nielsen ratings for that time slot, behind reruns on various other networks.